CIGIHub/django-ga-puller/README.md

 0.1.0: Initial Release
 0.1.1: Updated to support importing from separate views in google analytics.
 0.1.2: Increased the size of the label and page_path fields.
+0.1.5: Removed the accounts.py file and moved the data into the django settings file.